List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 642

 Kentucky Route 642 was a state Highway in Garrard County.
-It ran from KY 39 southeast of Lancaster southwest via Golberts Creek Road and Goshen Road to US 150 in Stanford.
-The section south of the Lincoln/Garrard County Line was given to Lincoln County by August 15, 1980; the remainder was given to Garrard County on August 4, 1997.
+It ran from KY 39 southeast of Lancaster southwest via Gilberts Creek Road and Goshen Road to US 150 in Stanford.
+The section south of the Lincoln/Garrard County Line was given to Lincoln County by August 15, 1980; the remainder (along with intersecting KY 2252, the number for the rest of Gilberts Creek Road) was given to Garrard County on August 4, 1997.

 Kentucky Route 643

 Kentucky Route 643 is a 16.723 mi rural secondary highway in eastern Lincoln County that runs from U.S. Route 27 and Kentucky Route 1247 south of Halls Gap to Kentucky Route 39 in downtown Crab Orchard via Ottenheim.